Averysaurus/scraping_medcial_tox_reports/README.md

-# scraping_medical_tox_reports

-# this code documents how to scrape and organize data from CCSF medical examination reports.
-The goal of this code is to collect and clean toxicology reports to facilitate natural language processing on the text and standardized variables in hopes of developing an more indepth and automated approach to chart abstraction of opioid related mortality events.
+This code documents how to acquire and organize text as data from CCSF medical examination reports.
+The goal of this code is to collect toxicology reports to facilitate natural language processing on the text and standardized variables in hopes of developing an more indepth and automated approach to chart abstraction of opioid related mortality events.